BlockchainLabsNZ/mothership-sen/audit/static-analysis.md

 		- should return the owner balance at the queried block number
 	- otherwise
 		- should return the owner balance at the block number when this token was created
-	- should returns zero if there is no parent tokens used
+	- should return zero if there is no parent tokens used